Benito van de Pas: 2017

 Van de Pas saw his 3–1 lead over Terry Jenkins lost in the first round of the 2017 World Championship as he pulled it back to 3–3.
 Jenkins missed one match dart in the deciding set and van de Pas was able to edge through 4–3.
 Gary Anderson missed one dart to eliminate van de Pas 4–0 in the third round.
 Van de Pas won that set then made it 3–2 without dropping a leg, but he lost the next set to be defeated 4–2.
 He progressed through to the final of the German Darts Open and sent the match into a deciding leg after being 3–1 and 5–3 behind.
 Van de Pas missed double seven for the title and Peter Wright finished 121 to win 6–5.

 2019

-Van de Pas beat Jim Long and Toni Alccinas to reach the 4th round of the World Championship.
-Van de Pas then lost 1–4 to Brendan Dolan.
+Van de Pas beat Jim Long and Toni Alcinas to reach the 4th round of the World Championship.
+Van de Pas then lost 4–1 to Brendan Dolan.